chaunceygardiner/weewx-weatherboard/README.md

 The clock in the lower right corner shows the time of the reading currently on the board, on the *station's* clock.
-The string comes from loopdata, rendered through the target report's own WeeWX formatter, so it carries the station's timezone and time format -- not the tablet's, which on a wall-mounted display can be another timezone entirely, or simply set wrong.
+The string comes from loopdata, rendered through this report's own WeeWX formatter, so it carries the station's timezone and time format -- not the tablet's, which on a wall-mounted display can be another timezone entirely, or simply set wrong.

-The format travels with the field name in `weewx.conf`:
+The format travels with the field name in the skin's declaration:
 `current.dateTime.format("%X")`.  `%X` is the station's own time of day format:
 `09:44:14 PM` where the station runs a US locale, `21:44:14` under most others.
 That locale comes from weewxd's environment (`LANG`), not from a report's `lang` setting, and a weewxd started with no `LANG` at all -- common in containers -- falls back to the C locale and renders 24 hour times; setting `LANG` is the way to change that.
-The format cannot be pinned from the `fields` line: the board looks for the `%X` spelling specifically, so a different strftime string there does not reformat the clock, it removes the field the board reads and the corner falls back to `??:??:??`.
+The format cannot be pinned by editing the declaration: the board looks for the `%X` spelling specifically, so a different strftime string there does not reformat the clock, it removes the field the board reads and the corner falls back to `??:??:??`.